2013.4.1.010_or_quynh.en.indd

 among influenza viruses circulating in Viet Nam should be continued.

-Influenza infection causes annual epidemics throughout for the treatment of influenza infections,4,5 yet antiviral
+Influenza infection causes annual epidemics throughout for the treatment of influenza infections,

 the world.
 There are two common types of influenza resistance to influenza A viruses is increasingly being